leonalonso/native_tab_bar/README.md

 ### Dependencies

+- cupertino_icons
 - plugin_platform_interface
 - uuid
 - visibility_detector

-- Dev dependencies:
+- Dev dependencies (only needed when working on this plugin):
-    - Pigeon (for API generation)
+    - pigeon (for API generation)

 ## Usage Example